Arduino Framework for ARM MCU Platforms

-In order to use this framework, you will need to clone the arm-mcu git repository with the following command:
+In order to use this framework, you will first need to clone the arm-mcu git repository with the following command:

 git clone https://github.com/pmunts/arm-mcu.git